 Best suited to: Anyone competing consistently at BE advanced level

-What it involves: The top level of eventing is four-star.
+What it involves: The top level of eventing is five-star.
 The dressage test includes half-pass, multiple flying changes and much more.
 The maximum height of the showjumping is 1.30m and the cross-country is up to 1.20m and are both of ultimate technicality.
 On the cross-country course, the drops are bigger, narrow fences are skinnier, the brush on top of obstacles is taller and the width of spread enormous.
 Very few horse and rider combinations make it to four-star level, which makes it highly prestigious.

 Best suited to: The crème de la crème of the eventing world.
 Think the Wimbledon of the tennis world and the Champions League Final of the football world.
 Something we can only dream about.